wlandau/r-cloud-ideas/README.md

 ## AWS Fargate backend for `clustermq`

+Mentioned at https://github.com/paws-r/paws/issues/330.
 Fargate looks promising at a glance, but more exploratory work remains.

 ## `clustermq` backend for `future`

+See https://github.com/HenrikBengtsson/future/issues/204 and https://github.com/HenrikBengtsson/future.clustermq.
+If we go with one of the `clustermq`-native solutions, then the `future` ecosystem would automatically get it through a new  `future.clustermq` package (currently under development).

 ## AWS Batch backend for `future`

+See https://github.com/HenrikBengtsson/future/issues/423.
+A new `future.awsbatch` package could provide direct AWS Batch support to the `future` ecosystem.

+## Directly interface to EC2